mozilla/geckoview/contributor/geckoview-quick-start.md

 geckoview-official-withGeckoBinaries-noMinApi-release.aar
 ```

-Then all you need to do is point to the AAR in your gradle file.
+Then all you need to do is point to the AAR in your `build.gradle` file.

 ```gradle
 repositories {